ZoharMilman/Muse-Project-/README.md

 ---
 ## **Contact**
 Something doesn't work?
 Forgot to mention something?
 Some confusing wording?
-Feel free to contact me at zoharmilman@campus.technion.ac.il and I will try my absolute best to help you :).;
+Feel free to contact us at zoharmilman@campus.technion.ac.il or david.molin@campus.technion.ac.il and we will try our best to help you :).